 Let’s be honest, Iceland is not cheap.
-Classified as the most expensive country, it can make an impression that you need to rob a bank first to travel there.
+Classified as the most expensive country, it can make an impression that you need have a lot of money before going there.
 The Iceland prices can really knock you off your feet!
 Is it possible to lower the Iceland trip cost with such expensive food, transport and accommodation?
 How can you travel to Iceland on the budget?

 Iceland on a budget